 The Best Keto Bread Rolls

-This recipe for fathead keto bread rolls is the best you will ever have.
+This recipe for fathead bread rolls is the best you will ever have.
 These keto rolls are fluffy and taste like the holiday rolls your grandma used to make!
-You will love these keto dinner rolls, however, if you are looking for a keto bread, similar to white bread check out this recipe.
+You will love these dinner rolls, however, if you are looking for a bread similar to white bread, check out this recipe.

-The keto diet has replacements and substitutions for many our favorite foods – bread is included here.
-My favorite keto bread recipes are keto buns, keto bread and these keto rolls.
+Keto has replacements and substitutions for many of our favorite foods, and bread is included here.
+My favorite bread recipes are keto buns, keto bread and these rolls.

-Everyone needs a good keto roll recipe in their arsenals of recipes.
+Everyone needs a good roll recipe in their arsenal.
 This one is easy to make, so you can whip a batch up to serve along with dinner.
-And it’s the closest thing to a traditional non-keto dinner roll that you can get, so it’s perfect for holiday meals or potlucks because you friends and family will love them.
+And it’s the closest thing to a traditional non-keto dinner roll that you can get, so it’s perfect for holiday meals or potlucks because your friends and family will love them.

 The secret to scrumptious rolls is adding a little bit of buttermilk or yogurt.
 It helps with the flavor, and it helps to make the bread rise in the oven.

-Spread some grass-fed butter over the top and you will no longer be missing bread on the keto diet.
-You can enjoy it everyday!
+Spread some grass-fed butter over the top and you will no longer be missing bread on keto.
+You can enjoy it every day!

 3 cups shredded mozzarella cheese